uillar/D3A/README.md

 	· Counts matrix (countData)
 	· Metadata file (metaData)

+	Samples must be in the same order in both countData and metaData!

 Then, a Venn diagram is done to compare the results from the three tools.